online archiv 1998

 package of materials concerning Mumia's legal case should be presented to:

-Annan, Secretary General of the United Nations Bill Richardson, United
+Kofi Annan, Secretary General of the United Nations

-States Ambassador to the United Nations, and to Gaye MacDougal, recently
+Bill Richardson, United States Ambassador to the United Nations, and to

-nominated as a US member of the UN Committee on the Elimination of all
+Gaye MacDougal, recently nominated as a US member of the UN Committee on the

-Forms of Racial Discrimination.
-Ms. MacDougal is also Director of the
+Elimination of all Forms of Racial Discrimination.
+Ms. MacDougal is also

-who would be willing to provide housing for some members of the delegation
+willing to provide housing for some members of the delegation while in

 Ona Move